For more information:

 To survive in today’s healthcare environment, organizations must deliver high quality patient care while reducing costs and dealing with staffing shortages.
 Financial constraints must not be allowed to affect quality.
 Derived from the Toyota Production System, Lean Healthcare provides tools that enable hospitals to focus on the elimination of waste, thus achieving a balance between quality and costs.
 The Lean Healthcare series was created to assist healthcare professionals to develop and understand the fundamentals of Lean Healthcare and use of lean tools.

-This five-day program prepares participants for Six Sigma Greenbelt Certification.
+This program prepares participants for Six Sigma Greenbelt Certification.
 Participants will develop a sound technical foundation in Six Sigma tools, and will learn and apply the DMAIC (Define, Measure, Analyze, Improve and Control) improvement method.
 Each participant will develop an improvement project that demonstrates understanding of the Six Sigma tools.
 Participants will complete the coursework, project, and exam necessary for Green Belt certification.

 This one day course will provide an introduction to the concept of Human Factors in Healthcare and provide suggestions for how its elements can be applied by individuals and teams working to improve patient safety.
 It aims to build awareness of the importance of Human Factors in making changes to improve patient safety.
 A selection of tools for education, measurement and training will be presented.